twitchdev/extension-getting-started/README.md

 Let's dive into the frontend components.
 The HTML files allow this Extension to be run as any [Extension type](https://dev.twitch.tv/docs/extensions/required-technical-background/#types-of-extensions): overlay, component, or panel.
 In this example, we are using a component so `video_component.html` will be rendered.

 The frontend logic is handled by `viewer.js`.
-The core functions here are 1) handing authentication 2) making GET/POST requests to our EBS.
-On first load, `twitch.onAuthorized` enables the button, sets our auth token and dispatches the GET request to retrieve the inital color.
+The two core functions are handling authentication and making GET/POST requests to our EBS.
+On first load, `twitch.onAuthorized` enables the button, sets our auth token, and dispatches the GET request to retrieve the inital color.

 ```
 twitch.onAuthorized(function (auth) {